contao/docs/docs/manual/administration-area/back-end-keyboard-shortcuts.en.md

 In addition, Firefox on Windows and Linux deviates from the standard: you have to press `[Alt]+[Shift]` instead of just `[Alt]`.

-See [this article][MozillaAccesskey] for an overview on which key combination to press on which operating system and browser.
+See [this article][MozillaAccesskey] for an overview of which key combination to press on which operating system and browser.